cert-manager/website/content/en/docs/tutorials/acme/ingress.md

 > *Warning*: It is critical to make sure that your ingress is available and
 > responding correctly on the internet.
 This quickstart example uses Let's
-> Encypt to provide the certificates, which expects and validates both that the
+> Encrypt to provide the certificates, which expects and validates both that the
 > service is available and that during the process of issuing a certificate uses
-> that valdiation as proof that the request for the domain belongs to someone
+> that validation as proof that the request for the domain belongs to someone
 > with sufficient control over the domain.

 ## Step 5 - Deploy Cert Manager

-We need to install cert-manager to do the work with kubernetes to request a certificate and respond to the challenge to validate it.
+We need to install cert-manager to do the work with Kubernetes to request a certificate and respond to the challenge to validate it.
 We can use helm or plain Kubernetes manifest to install cert-manager.